GigaSpaces-ProfessionalServices/ps-toolkit/aws/ami/driver/README.md

-# Driver VM
+# Driver AMI

+The contents of this directory are used to build a Driver AMI, which is capable of building and starting various XAP topologies on EC2.

-The driver server for starting XAP grids on AWS cloud.
-It can be started using the following script:
+A Driver VM can be started using the following script:

 ```bash
 ./start-driver.sh
 ```

-If you need more details navigate to [PST-19](http://10.8.1.184:8080/issue/PST-19)